phorton1/base-apps-raymarine/NET/docs/wpmgr.md

 ## Message Structure Overview

-The data structures involved in the communications between NAVQRY and a client are complicated.
+The data structures involved in the communications between WPMGR and a client are complicated.
 Each blast between them can consist of multiple *messages* in a single, or two *packets*.